AsunuJakha/resume_jd_matcher/README.md

 ## 🔍 How It Works

 1. User uploads a resume in PDF format
-2. Job description is pasted as text
+2. Job description is pasted as plain text
-3. Text is cleaned and vectorized using TF-IDF
-4. Cosine similarity is calculated between vectors
+3. The system:
+   - Extracts and cleans text from the PDF
+   - Removes stopwords (like "in", "with", "to", "the")
+   - Encodes both resume and JD using **Sentence-BERT (MiniLM)**
+4. Calculates **cosine similarity** between both embeddings
 5. Returns:
-   - 🎯 Match score (as percentage)
+   - 🎯 A match score (0–100%)
-   - 🧩 List of matched keywords
+   - 🧩 A list of matched **meaningful** keywords
 ---

 ## 📷 API Demo (via Postman)